-The summer season is in full swing!
-As we are enjoying the warm weather, barbecues and the excitement of long awaited vacations, are you feeling red with anger, white with pain, and emotionally blue with being park-benched with low back and leg pain?
+Officially summer has begun!
+As we are enjoying the warm weather, barbecues, and the excitement of long-awaited vacations, are you feeling red with anger, white with pain, and emotionally blue with being park-benched with low back and leg pain?

 If so, read on.